How to Make Money on YouTube in 2026: Complete Monetization Guide

 The 7 Revenue Streams on YouTube

 Ad revenue gets the most attention, but it's just one of seven ways to earn money on YouTube.
-The most successful creators in 2026 diversify across multiple streams.
+The most successful creators in 2026 diversify across multiple streams — for a head-to-head look at which ones actually pay most, see every YouTube revenue stream ranked.

 The primary income source for most creators.
 YouTube places pre-roll, mid-roll (on videos 8+ minutes), and post-roll ads on your videos.
 You earn 55% of the ad revenue; YouTube keeps 45%.
 How much you earn depends on your CPM (determined by niche, audience geography, and seasonality).